usethesource/rascal-website/docs/Recipes/Languages/Func/AbstractSyntax/index.md

 ```

-Observe that the abstract syntax follows the structure of the [Concrete syntax](/docs/Recipes/Languages/Func/ConcreteSyntax) but
+Observe that the abstract syntax follows the structure of the [Concrete syntax](../../../../Recipes/Languages/Func/ConcreteSyntax) but
 omits details such as operator priorities, parentheses, and the like.

-#### Benefits